stevehind/pyramidify/README.md

-# My best tweets
+# Find good tweets
-An app to your show your best recent tweets.
+An app to your find a user's best recent tweets.

 ## Setup
 App assumes you have a .env file in your directory root formatted as: